lunjon/dotfiles/README.md

 ## Installation

-Currently you need to clone the repository and install with cargo:
+Currently, you need to clone the repository and install with cargo:

 ```sh
 $ cargo install --path .